marafiq/adnanrafiq/blog/2022-02-10-cache-aside-pattern-csharp/index.md

 This pattern can decrease the throughput on database or service which may save you resources and money on top of better application performance.

+Cache Aside is a bizarre name if English is not your native language.
+For that matter, any pattern emerges from a series of steps to solve a problem.
+The pattern Name is to communicate the steps quickly.

 ### Pre-Conditions
 - The data is expensive to read from persistent store.
 - Measure (ex: time to read from db > time to read from cache) if it actually improves the performance.